 Link building is a labor-intensive process, so it’s often either delegated to a third party or automated using SEO software.
 Neither of these things is exactly free, so the cost is added to your link building expenses.

 Any worthwhile link has to be attached to some kind of content.
 Whether it’s a guest post, a review, a testimonial, an infographic, or a skyscraper article, it will require at least a couple of man-hours to produce.
-In best-case scenario, it will be just you, but sometimes you would have to hire a copywriter and a designer as well.
+In best-case scenario, it will be just you, but sometimes you would have to hire a graphic designer and a copywriter as well.

 Like any other job, link building is about trading time for money.
 And if you are short on money, you can make it up by investing more of your time.
 Here is what you can do to lower the cost of your link building campaign.